thommyn/abiosapiwrapper/README.md

 # abiosapiwrapper

+Reverse proxy wrapper for the ABIOS esports api implementing bandwith and burst limits and also a feature to query subnodes in the response json.

 ## Config

 Configuration of the reverse proxy is specified in the conf.json file according to the example below.